MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_vs.md

 > Alternatively, you can specifically install the [.NET Core SDK from here](https://dotnet.microsoft.com/download), SDK Versions 3.1 and above.

 ## Install MonoGame Templates

-From MonoGame 3.8, we no longer use MSI Installers for deploying the framework and templates as this creates hard dependencies to specific machine setups or DLL locations.
-Instead, MonoGame now uses NuGet and the DotNet deployment platform to reference a specific version of MonoGame online.

 To create new projects from within Visual Studio, you will need to install the Visual Studio 2019 extension which can be found in "Extensions -> Manage Extensions" in the Visual Studio menu bar.